We are delighted to announce that Spread the Word will become London Writers Centre from 10 December 2025.

 The London Writers Centre’s new website and brand launch on 10 December at www.londonwriterscentre.org.uk.

-We are also taking part in the Big Give Christmas Challenge to raise funding towards its Lewisham, Borough of Literature campaign.
+We are also taking part in the Big Give Christmas Challenge to raise funds towards our Lewisham, Borough of Literature campaign.
 Visit biggive.org/campaign to find out more and donate.

 Posted Thursday 27 November 2025.